-- 20 Increasing average daily temperatures, decreasing snow pack, and "boom or bust" precipitation patterns - 21 are increasing California's risk of more frequent and severe droughts.
-The 2012-2016 drought resulted in - the most severe moisture deficit in 1,200 years. - 23 Ninety percent of Alameda's water supply-provided by the East Bay Municipal Utility District (EBMUD)- - 24 comes from the Mokelumne River watershed in the Sierra Nevada; the remaining 10 percent is runoff - 25 from watershed lands in the East Bay (EBMUD, n.d.-b).
-Thus, Alameda's drought vulnerability is tied to - the vulnerability of EBMUD's water supply system.
-Rising temperatures that reduce snowpack also pose - 27 a major risk to EBMUD's water supply (EBMUD, n.d.-a).
-Additionally, EBMUD relies on over 15 miles of - aqueducts and pipes that transport water across the Sacramento-San Joaquin River Delta ecosystem, - 29 which has become increasingly vulnerable to flooding, landslides, and earthquakes.
-Both the quality and - 30 quantity of potable water can be impacted when the water supply distribution system is compromised.
-For - 31 example, in September 2017, a suspected leak from an irrigation line impacted the quality of water - 32 supplied to hundreds of Alameda homes and businesses. - 33 According to EBMUD's 2014 Climate Change Monitoring and Response Plan, potential risks to water - 34 supply include:
+Increasing average daily temperatures, decreasing snowpack, and "boom or bust" precipitation patterns are increasing California's risk of more frequent and severe droughts.
+The 2012-2016 drought resulted in the most severe moisture deficit in 1,200 years.

+Ninety percent of Alameda's water supply-provided by EBMUD-comes from the Mokelumne River watershed in the Sierra Nevada; the remaining 10 percent is runoff from watershed lands in the East Bay (EBMUD, n.d.-b).
+Thus, Alameda's drought vulnerability is tied to the vulnerability of EBMUD's water supply system.
+Rising temperatures that reduce snowpack also pose a major risk to EBMUD's water supply (EBMUD, n.d.-a).
+Additionally, EBMUD relies on over 15 miles of aqueducts and pipes that transport water across the Sacramento-San Joaquin River Delta ecosystem, which has become increasingly vulnerable to flooding, landslides, and earthquakes.
+Both the quality and quantity of potable water can be impacted when the water supply distribution system is compromised.
+For example, in September 2017, an unprotected cross connection from an irrigation line impacted the quality of water supplied to hundreds of Alameda homes and businesses.

+According to EBMUD's (2014) Climate Change Monitoring and Response Plan, potential risks to water supply include:

-- Increased demands for outdoor water use; - Increased drought frequency, intensity, and duration; - 37 Decreased snowpack; and - Changes in the timing of the Mokelumne River spring runoff. - 39 Alameda can reduce its per capita water use to increase resiliency to drought.
-EBMUD's Urban Water - 40 Management Plan (2015) calls for a combination of rationing, conservation, and use of recycled water to - satisfy demand through 2040 and offers methods to conserve water.
+- Increased demands for outdoor water use; - Increased drought frequency, intensity, and duration; - Decreased snowpack; and - Changes in the timing of the Mokelumne River spring runoff.

+Alameda can reduce its per capita water use to increase resiliency to drought.
+EBMUD's (2015) Urban Water Management Plan calls for a combination of rationing, conservation, and use of recycled water to satisfy demand through 2040 and offers methods to conserve water.